What to Wear – Lifestyle Newborn Session

 About the Contributor: Marena is a natural light photographer, who specializes in photographing maternity, newborn, baby, children and families in the Chicago area.
 Her natural ability to connect with children allows The Genuine personalities of each and every family

-May 2018 Inspired Magazine: Featuring Marena Rudy!This month’s issue of Inspired features Marena Rudy of Marena Beck Photography!
-Click here to read Marena’s exclusive interview, learn all about our upcoming contests and events, and see which photos we have featured this month from our May hashtag on Instagram.
+August 2018 Inspired Magazine: Featuring Heather Crowder!Our August issue of Inspired features Heather Crowder of Heather Crowder Photography Studio!
+Read her exclusive interview, get your FREE printable lunch box notes, and see which photos we have featured this month #napcp hashtag on Instagram.
 Print your copy of Inspired straight from MagCloud!
-Share your favorite pieces with […]
+Share your favorite pieces with friends, family and clients.
+Save

 We are so delighted that you are here.
 The National Association of Professional Child Photographers is an association whose mission is to promote and support the artistry and integrity of professional child photographers.
 To accomplish this mission, NAPCP provides the most comprehensive resources for its members, bringing together a community of passionate artists committed to growth in their skills, their artistry, and their businesses.